 Heads Up for Vets

-the Department of Veterans Affairs' Epilepsy Centers of Excellence
+A collaboration between AKF and the Department of Veterans Affairs' Epilepsy Centers of Excellence

 Many of our brave servicemen and women are returning home from active duty with a new war to wage: a battle to control seizures and epilepsy.
 They were there for us…now it’s time for us to be there for them.